-Having said that, I can’t wait to see one that you make to dress up your baby girl.
-She will rock in that stroll around the park or wearing it as a newborn photo prop.
-Don’t have a baby?
+You don’t have a baby?
 Not a problem.
-Make them for gifts or to sell in your spring and summer craft fairs.
+They make adorable gifts or you can make them to sell in your spring and summer craft fairs.
 It’s one of those quick and small projects that will melt hearts around your booth.

 This post may contain affiliate links.
 Should you choose to make a purchase out of those links I will earn a small commission, from qualifying purchases, at no extra cost to you.
 Find my affiliate disclosure here.